cheng-hsiang-chiu/ECE5960-Physical-Design-Algorithm/PA3/README.md

 In the program output, you are asked to give the number of pins, the routing wirelength, and the coordinates of routed net segments.
 Note that you can output the H-line/V-line in any order.

-## Language

-You can implement this assignment using any language you like.
-However, we recommend `C` or `C++` for performance reason.

-## Platform

-You need to evaluate your program on the Linux server at `twhuang-server-01.ece.utah.edu`.

-Please email Dr. Huang (tsung-wei.huang at utah.edu) for creating an account to log in.

 ## Program Command